 I don’t even know how many times I ate pork chops growing up, but it was a lot.
 I mean, it’s not like it was every week, but at least once a month I’d bet.
 And they were good.
 Real good.

+And then the love stopped.
+It just went away.
 I realized as an adult that pork chops are often chewy.
 And bland.
 And boring.
+Why eat a dry pork chop when you could eat moist chicken?

 Someone shivered at that word, huh? 🙂 Doesn’t bother me a lick.

-But pork chops are about to make a HUGE comeback.
+But juicy tender pork chops are about to make a HUGE comeback.
 I’ve already called Mom and made her promise to make this recipe.
 Not only is it good, but it’s Sunday dinner good.
 Like, so good it’s on the regular rotation.
 I do not have one single recipe on my regular rotation, but this one is staying put.

 And guys, it’s easier than you think.